“The Culture Area, South India”

 There are two Keralas.
 Along the flat coastal land, which is always less than one hundred miles, many people have light, yellowish skin, the result of mixing with traders from Arab lands and Portugal.
 Many Christian churches can be seen.
 Male authorities tend to be very strict: Brahmins actively prevent non-Hindus from entering temples; police tend to be overbearing; and hotel managers tend to insist on foreigners filling out forms very properly.
 In the interior, on the other hand, dark-skinned people (ancient-Tamil-derived and aboriginal) predominate, and women tend to be very strong on social levels.
 Kerala for many years had an elected Communist state government (which refrained from criticizing citizens’ religious beliefs and practices), and today Kerala has one of the highest literacy rates in India.
 Kerala feels to me to be a tense place in that the coastal governmental and Sanskritic people seem to be determined to control “their” treasure: the lands and peoples of the interior waterways, jungles, and mountains.

-Tamil Nadu, in contrast, is a much more relaxed and jolly
+Nadu, in contrast, is a much more relaxed and jolly place.
+People in

-People in authority positions tend to be proud of their Dravidian
+authority positions tend to be proud of their Dravidian identity, and tend to

 Scholarship concerning South India.